TTK4130/ttk4130.github.io/docs/sympy-and-cas.rst

 It's highly recommended that you familiarize yourself with the SymPy documentation, available though `this link here <https://docs.sympy.org/latest/index.html>`_.
 The documentation page on `common mistakes and "gochas" <https://docs.sympy.org/latest/tutorials/intro-tutorial/gotchas.html>`_ is particularty useful.
-An older version of this SymPy tutorial is available on YouTube.
+An older long-form version of this SymPy tutorial is available on YouTube.

 .. raw:: html